serversorcerer/cloud-resume-challenge/readme.md

 - Clean, responsive front-end integration
 - Reliable, testable, and scalable system design

+This isn't just a static resume site—it's a fully integrated DevOps pipeline.
+From CI/CD to serverless backend logic and DNS routing, every piece of this infrastructure mirrors how modern cloud-native applications are built and maintained in the real world.

 Recruiters and engineers can quickly assess practical skills and real-world decision-making.

 ---